 In January of 2016, the Massachusetts Gaming Commission released a white paper detailing its take on daily fantasy sports in Massachusetts.
 The Commission said that the matter of legality remains “unsettled,” but officials with the Commission did offer to oversee and regulate the industry if the state does indeed find the activity to be legal.

 New legislation to formally legalize and regulate fantasy sports was proposed later that year.
-That bill called upon Attorney General Healey’s recommended regulations and successfully made its way through the legislature.
-Governor Charlie Baker signed the bill into law in August of 2016.
+That bill advocated putting into place Attorney General Healey’s recommended regulations through July 31st, 2018.
+The bill successfully made its way through the legislature.
+Governor Charlie Baker signed it into law in August of 2016.

 It has always been legal to wager on games of pure skill in the United States.
 Several individual states prohibit skill game wagering but Massachusetts does not.
 You’re welcome to visit the following gaming site to play real money games such as Solitaire, Bejeweled, Spades and Scrabble against other people.